Ior Bock, a brief biography

 Every winter in India Ior planned and prepared a new historical program to present the following spring on Sveaborg.
 Every year’s program dealt with events that have happened 200 years earlier during the Great Northern wars.
 Ior Svedlin and Claire von Frenckell were a celebrity couple until 1984 their travels and works were many times on the front page of national newspapers and magazines.

 The two Bock sisters, Rhea and Rachel, were in possession of the orally told, traditional history of the world.
 The family lived in the manorhouse on Strömsö.
-Iors father owned 204 islands in the archipelago.
+Iors grandfather owned 204 islands in the archipelago.
 In addition they possessed a distinguished art collection, with works of the best painters, jewelry by Farbergé, and a comprehensive precious library collected over centuries.